heikkiket/gallery/README.md

 ![Picture of gallery command line tool](./docs/screenshots/gallery-cmd.png)

 There is a simple, alpha-level utility called `gallery` that can be used to manipulate this gallery.
-Currently it has two functions.
+Currently it has following functions.

+ * init
+ * list
+ * add
+ * edit

+The basic idea with this command and all these utilities is similar to for example Git: you use this command at the root of your image library.
+For example, if your images reside in `~/Photos/test_image_library`, then you will run all these commands in that directory.

+In that same directory resides your `library.toml` file.

 ### gallery list
 This command lists all the pictures in the library.toml.
 It checks that every image really exists on the disk and prints out *** FILE MISSING *** for ones that don't exist.
 Just go to the directory where library.toml sits and issue this command there.